Honey was acquired by PayPal for $4 billion. Ask ChatGPT "What is Honey?" and it tells you about bees.

 If your brand is struggling with AI recognition, there are real things you can do.
 They map directly to the three layers, and none of them require you to wait around for the next training data refresh.

-Start with the foundation.
+Then build your web presence.
 Get on review platforms.
 Claim your G2, Capterra, Trustpilot profiles.
 Fill them out, collect reviews, stay active on them.
 These platforms are heavily represented in training data.
 Then work on earning editorial coverage.
 Pitch journalists, write guest posts for industry publications, get included in roundups and comparison pieces.
 One mention in TechCrunch does more than fifty posts on your own blog.
 If you're not Wikipedia-eligible today, start working toward it.
 Notability requires sustained coverage in independent, reliable sources.
 It's a long game, but it's worth playing.
 And create content that other people actually want to reference.
 Original research, benchmarks, data reports.
 When other sites cite your work, that's the kind of third-party signal training data rewards.

 For authority, the biggest thing is consistency.
 Same positioning, same value props, same messaging everywhere.
 Your site, review profiles, social presence, any third-party coverage.
 Inconsistency kills trust with AI.
 Get into comparison content.
 "X vs Y" articles, "best tools for [use case]" lists, analyst reports.
 That's where AI looks when it's deciding who to recommend.
 Invest in real case studies with named customers and specific outcomes, not generic testimonials.
 And stay active.
 Brands that go quiet for a few months start to look dead.